-In the event of an employee testing positive for coronavirus, NHS Test and Trace are likely to contact the individual and ask them about their close contacts.
+In the event of an employee testing positive for Coronavirus, NHS Test and Trace are likely to contact the individual and ask them about their close contacts.
 It is important to ensure that social distancing is practised in these instances and that employees are aware what constitutes a close contact.
 This is to ensure employees don't list staff who may not be close contacts, which would result in them being asked to self isolate by Test and Trace, potentially impacting the branch due to reduced staff levels unnecessarily.

-A close 'contact' is a person who has been close to someone who has tested positive for COVID-19 anytime from 2 days before the person was symptomatic up to 7 days from onset of symptoms (this is when they are infectious to others).
-This could be a person who:
+A close 'contact' is a person who has been close to someone who has tested positive for Covid-19 anytime from 2 days before the person was symptomatic up to 10 days from onset of symptoms (this is when they are infectious to others).
+A contact can be anyone who has had the following types of contact with someone who has tested positive for Covid-19: